goose-den/bpa-fetch/README.md

 **NOTE**: For wind farms with output split between Transmission Authorities, only the portion sent to BPA is reported.

+## Installation
+This tool is distributed through PyPi and can be installed using `pip install bpa_fetch`

 ## Usage

 `python bpa_fetch.py [DATES ...] -r -o file.format -f format`